stuttgart-things/blog/crossplane-multicloud_eng.md

-# /CROSSPLANE - PLATFORM ENGINEERING ESSENTIAL NUMBER1
+# /CROSSPLANE - THE (PLATFORM ENGINEERING) ESSENTIAL
 ⚡️Provision and manage cloud infrastructure and services using kubectl⚡️

 ## /EXTRACT